 Queensland Centre for Domestic and Family Violence Research (QCDFVR) is based in Mackay and contributes to the prevention of domestic and family violence by informing, promoting and supporting the actions of individuals, communities, services and governments through state-wide leadership in research, professional development, education and community engagement.

-The following research programs were delivered in 2019 and 2020:
+The following research programs were delivered in 2021:

 - Queensland Indigenous Family Violence Prevention Forum

 This was the 17th Annual Queensland Indigenous Family Violence Prevention Forum hosted by QCDFVR.
 The forum featured presentations and workshops on research, prevention, trauma, and healing.

 - Domestic Violence and Traumatic Brain Injury Forum

 Hosted by QCDFVR, this half-day forum featured the issue of domestic violence and brain injuries.

 Explore the CQUniversity policies that align with SDG 5 Gender Equality:

 Our Code of Conduct (Code) provides guiding principles and standards requiring CQUniversity employees to work with integrity, diligence, honesty and respect to deliver the University’s aim to be a great university.
 The Code reflects the commitment of our University to ensure fair and ethical behaviour in an institution dedicated to the pursuit of enquiry and academic excellence, engagement with people and ideas, as well as equity and diversity amongst our students and employees.
 In delivering this commitment within a truly great university, we operate in accordance with our organisational values as well as abiding by the Federal and State ethics acts, the Human Rights Act 2019 Qld and other relevant legislation, and the Academic Board Position Statement – Academic Freedom.
 We do this not only because we are legally obligated to do so, but because it is right and just.